 This course introduces financial concepts and methods of analysis in the financial services industry.
 The time value of money and its relation to such concepts as net present value and internal rate of return; principles of valuation and financial markets; use of capital budgeting, management of cash flow, and working capital management will be of primary discussion.
-Other topics include-financing capital investments; how financial risk affects the cost of capital and helps determine the capital structure of corporations; and the interactions between investment and financial decisions.
-Considering the current landscape of global finance, ethical dilemmas will also be addressed, such as fiduciary duties, insider trading, financial reporting, customer deception, tax evasion, bank lending practices, and the influence of compensation schemes on society and its citizens.
-Prerequisite(s):
+Prerequisite(s): Successful completion of BUS 204 with a grade of "C" or better.